evansbenj/2025_longipes_assembly.md/2026_iridianmale_to_nanoporefemale.md

 samtools depth -aa ${1} | grep '	0' >> ${1}_zerodepth_aa.txt
 ```

-# Make this into intervals
+# Make this in to intervals that have zero coverage

 ```pl
 #!/usr/bin/perl